Shopping Around? What You Should Consider When Buying a Franchise

 To learn more about working with a franchise lawyer, check out our blog post, Do You Need a Franchise Lawyer?

-The largest barrier when it comes to opening a franchise relates to capital.
-After you sign your franchise agreement, you’ll need to quickly assess if you have enough money to support your new investment—which includes the franchise fee due immediately after signing the franchise agreement.
+The largest barrier to opening a franchise is capital.
+After you sign your franchise agreement, you’ll need to quickly assess whether you have enough money to support your new investment, including the franchise fee due immediately after signing the agreement.

-When it comes to figuring out how much money you will need to launch your new business, you can find estimates of fees and startup costs in Items 5 – 7 of the FDD.
-This will also provide you average monthly sales and year-over-year revenue growth.
-Keep in mind that you’ll need enough funds to cover construction and development costs, long-term leases, equipment, and any signage or systems you need to run your franchise.
+When figuring out how much money you will need to launch your new business, you can find fees and startup costs estimates in Items 5 – 7 of the FDD.
+This will also provide you with average monthly sales and year-over-year revenue growth.
+Remember that you’ll need enough funds to cover construction and development costs, long-term leases, equipment, and any signage or systems you need to run your franchise.

 Funding sources could include: